 Aeonium Are Monocarpic: Death Bloom

 Monocarpic plants go through a specific life cycle in which they grow vegetatively for a period of time, then flower, produce seeds, and die.
 The length of this life cycle can vary greatly depending on the specific species of Aeonium and its growing conditions.
-Some Aeonium plants may take several years to flower and produce seeds, while others may flower and die within a shorter time frame.
+Some plants may take several years to flower and produce seeds, while others may flower and die within a shorter time frame.

 The death blooms of a monocarpic Aeonium plant are typically the result of the plant’s life cycle coming to an end.
 Once the plant has flowered and produced seeds, it has completed its reproductive mission and is no longer needed.
 As a result, the plant begins to die off, starting with the flowers and moving on to the rest of the plant.